 Amazon Lending initially launched in 2011 to help small businesses finance and sell more goods on Amazon.
 In March 2018, CNBC reported that Amazon Lending had partnered with Bank of America Merrill Lynch to issue the loans on an invitation-only basis that could range between $1,000 to $750,000.

-From launch in 2011 to June 2017, Amazon reported it issued $3B across 20,000 business in the US, Japan, and the UK.
-The bulk of growth in the last year has been to businesses in the US, where the company originated $1B in loans in 2017 alone.
+From launch in 2011 to Q1’19, Amazon reported it issued $5B across more than 20,000 business in the US, Japan, and the UK.
+The bulk of growth in 2017 was to businesses in the US, where the company originated $1B in loans.

 Amazon Consumer Lending